Selling in Central Ohio

 Ultimately, a home is worth what someone will pay for it.
 Everything else is an estimate.
 To determine a property's value, most people turn to either an appraisal or a comparative market analysis.

 A comparative market analysis is a real estate broker's or agent's informal estimate of a home's market value based on sales of comparable homes in a neighborhood.
+Want to know your home value?
 Request your free comparative market analysis:

-An appraisal is a certified appraiser's estimate of the value of a home at a given point in time.
-Appraisers consider square footage, construction quality, design, floor plan, a neighborhood's transportation availability, shopping, and schools.
+An appraisal is a certified home appraiser's estimate of the value of a house at a given point in time.
+Appraisers consider factors such as square footage, construction quality, condition of the home and neighborhood, design, and floor plan, plus a neighborhood's transportation availability, nearby shopping, and area schools.
 Appraisers also take lot size, topography, view, and landscaping into account.
+Other factors include comparable local sales and any pertinent historical information, like sales performance and indices that forecast future value.
 Most appraisals cost about $300 for a $250,000 house.

 The appraised value of a house is a certified appraiser's opinion of the worth of a home at a given point in time.
-Lenders require appraisals as part of the loan application process; fees range from $200 to $300.
-Market value is what price the house will bring at a given point in time.
+Most lenders require appraisals as part of the loan application process; fees range from $200 to $300.
+Market value is what price a buyer will pay for a home at any given time.
 A comparative market analysis is an informal estimate of market value, based on sales of comparable properties, performed by a real estate agent or broker.
-Either an appraisal or a comparative market analysis is the most accurate way to determine your home's value.
+A comparative market analysis is the most accurate way to determine your home's value.

 How is the price set for a home?